-As part of its Smart City agenda, Bristol City Council have commited to create an integrated city-wide management, service delivery and collaborative centre for Bristol.
+As part of its Smart City agenda, Bristol City Council committed to create an integrated city-wide management, service delivery and collaborative centre for Bristol in October 2015.
 Focussed on the needs of citizens, and aided by an open information platform to encourage innovation on the safety needs of citizens.
 The £8.3million Programme brings together:

 Perform Green were able to supply expertise and strategic leadership from those with direct experience working in Local Authorities and with a prior history of delivering programmes to budget and on time.
 Alongside Programme leadership, Perform Green have played a critical role in:

 - Commercial Engagement– securing multi-agency, paying users of the service

 - Designing transformation of service outcomes utilising ‘Smart Society’ expertise

 The Programme delivered and exceeded all key outcomes from the original business case:

 - It delivered on time

 - The benefits case within 6 months of go live was already 50% ahead of year 1 commercial revenue target profile

 - Phase 2 for investment in further transformation through Smart Society Services prepared and sponsored by Perform Green received Cabinet approval.